A complex challenge

 The future’s bright

-The model is an excellent demonstration of both agent based simulation and the AnyLogic Cloud.
-If you would like to understand more about the decision-making and design, you can read the paper in full.
+The model is an excellent demonstration of both the agent-based simulation and AnyLogic Cloud.
+If you would like to know more about the decision-making and design, you can read the paper [PDF] in full.

-⚡ Mobility in the city will be the theme of a presentation at the AnyLogic Conference in Balitmore, April 18–19.
-Oliver Bandte, PhD, Principal Data Scientest at Boston Consulting Group, will detail the Impact of Ridesharing and Autonomous Vehicles on Mobility in a City.
-Don't miss it!
-Reserve a place today!
+⚡ Mobility in the city was the theme of a presentation at the AnyLogic Conference 2018 in Balitmore.
+Oliver Bandte, PhD, Principal Data Scientest at Boston Consulting Group, detailed the Impact of Ridesharing and Autonomous Vehicles on Mobility in a City.
+Get the PDF from the conference presentations!